pascallanger/DIY-Multiprotocol-TX-Module/docs/Tx-Taranis.md

  1. Taranis with OpenTx available [here](http://plaisthos.de/opentx/)

-The DIY Multiprotocol module can be used with all transmitters and firmwares in PPM mode.
+The MULTI-module can be used with all transmitters and firmwares in PPM mode.
 Taranis transmitters running erSky9X or OpenTX (Version 2.1.8 Multi or Version 2.2) fully support Serial mode.
 ## PPM Mode
 Please refer to the [PPM Setup](PPM_Setup.md) page.